 Coast Guard, DHS.

-The Coast Guard proposes to establish a temporary safety zone on Lake Michigan within Chicago Harbor near Navy Pier in Chicago, Illinois.
+The Coast Guard is establishing a temporary safety zone on the waters of Lake Michigan within Chicago Harbor, Chicago, Illinois.
 This zone is intended to restrict vessels from a portion of Chicago Harbor due to a fireworks display.
-This proposed safety zone is necessary to protect the surrounding public and their vessels from the hazards associated with a fireworks display.
+This temporary safety zone is necessary to protect the surrounding public and vessels from the hazards associated with a fireworks display.

 FOR FURTHER INFORMATION CONTACT: